DevrexLabs/devrexlabs.github.io/docs/core-0.17/modeling/queries/index.md

 {% highlight csharp %}
 var customerView = engine.Execute(Queries.CustomerById(customerId));
 var vipCustomers = engine.Execute(Queries.VipCustomers(regionId, orderThreshold));
-}
 {% endhighlight %}

 ## Serializability
 Mark your query classes with a `Serializable` attribute to ensure they can be passed to a remote origodb server.

-Lambdas can't be sent across the wire.
-Therefore the `Engine.Execute` overload is not available on the `IEngine` interface returned by `Engine.For<TModel>()`.
-If you know you have a local engine, cast from  [IEngine](https://github.com/DevrexLabs/OrigoDB/blob/master/src/OrigoDB.Core/IEngine%5BM%5D.cs) to [Engine](https://github.com/DevrexLabs/OrigoDB/blob/master/src/OrigoDB.Core/Engine%5BM%5D.cs) to access the feature.
+Lambdas/expression trees can't easily be sent across the wire.
+So the `Engine.Execute` overload which takes a Func is not available on the `IEngine` interface returned by `Engine.For<TModel>()`.
+If you know you have a local engine, cast from  [IEngine](https://github.com/DevrexLabs/OrigoDB/blob/master/src/OrigoDB.Core/IEngine%5BM%5D.cs) to [Engine](https://github.com/DevrexLabs/OrigoDB/blob/master/src/OrigoDB.Core/Engine%5BM%5D.cs) to access the overload.

 ## Queries and transactions
-Queries are executed within a fully isolated transaction, (unless you change the default ISynchronizer).
+Queries are fully isolated from commands, the state of the model will not change while the query is executing (unless you change the default ISynchronizer).

 ## Query result cloning
 To protect you from returning references to mutable objects, query results are deep cloned.
 See [Views](../views)

 ## Performance
-For optimal throughput and low latencies, queries (and commands) should execute as quickly as possible.
+For optimal throughput and low latency, queries (and commands) should execute as quickly as possible.
 Some guidelines:
 * Don't do anything unnecessary within the execute method, do it before or after.
-* Tune your models data structures, algorithms and queries for optimal runtime performance.
+* Tune your models data structures and algorithms for optimal runtime performance.
 * Return as little data as possible, minimizing the cost of serialization
 * Return immutable results, they will not be cloned